 About the Book

-Throughout history, money has developed along with society.
-During ancient times currency took many forms, including such varied items as beaver skins and sea salt blocks.
-As societies made technological and artistic advancements, their monetary systems and currencies advanced as well.
-Today, coins and currency are an important part of the historical and archaeological record, providing information regarding the culture, religion, interests, and major leaders of societies throughout the world.
+Throughout history, money has developed as an integral part of human economy.
+During ancient times currency took varied forms, including beaver skins, bales of tobacco, and sea salt blocks.
+As art and technology advanced, monetary systems and currencies altered.
+Today, coins and currency provide an historical and archeological record of culture, religion, politics, and world leaders.

 About the Author(s)

 Mary Ellen Snodgrass

 Table of Contents